docker/docs/enterprise/upgrade.md

 ---
 title: Upgrade Docker EE
+description: |
-description: Learn how to upgrade your Docker Enterprise Edition, to start using the latest features and security patches.
+  Learn how to upgrade your Docker Enterprise Edition, to start using the latest features and security patches.
+ui_tabs:
+- version: deep-2.0
+  orhigher: false
+next_steps:
+- path: backup/
+  title: Backup Docker EE
 keywords: enterprise, upgrade
 ---
+{% if include.version=="deep-2.0" %}

 To upgrade Docker Enterprise Edition you need to individually upgrade each of the following components: